nirajanconestoga/Software_Engineering_Principle_GroupProject/Mental_Health_Support.md

 ## 5. Youth Mental Health Support

 **User Story:**
-_As a young person, I want support tools that relate to my issues (stress, bullying), so I feel understood and take action._
+_As a young person, I want support tools that relate to my issues (stress), so I feel understood and take action._

 **Priority:** 🔴 High
 *GitHub Issue: #5*

 ### Purpose

-Through available research and regional reports, we found that youth in Ontario are experiencing rising levels of psychological distress and often lack access to relatable, youth-centered mental health support (CAMH, 2023; Safe and Well WR, 2023).
+Through available research and news articles, we found that youth in Ontario are experiencing increasing levels of distress and often lack relatable, youth-friendly mental health support (Global News, 2025).

 To address this, we will develop a youth-focused experience that includes gamified self-help tools, peer engagement features, and content tailored to young users.
 This will promote emotional expression, reduce isolation, and help youth access early intervention support in an approachable way.